ithaaswin/CI-CD-Pipeline/README.md

 <a name = "diff_tag"></a>

 ## Snapshot oracle and differencing
-snapshot differences are stored in [difference](/mutation/Images/difference/)
+snapshot differences are stored inside [difference](/mutation/Images/difference/) folder
 *   we use imageMagick to find the difference between the original and mutated image and store them in differences folder. if they have differences, we calculate pixel differences between the images and decide if the image is changed or not.
 Based on the output we categorise it as changed or not. if there is an exception, the exception log will be stored in the difference folder